 To learn more on how to achieve that songwriting magic with co-write buddy, read the article Songwriting: Co-Writing.

-A lot of songwriters do experience some challenges when coming up with a new concept from scratch, therefore inspiration is necessary to get the songwriters out of that spiral of blockage.
+A lot of songwriters do experience some challenges when coming up with a new concept from scratch.
+Therefore, songwriters must be inspired in order to get out of that downward spiral of blockage.
 There are several ways to awaken your creative mind.
-Of course, since songwriting is quite personal some suggestions might not be so helpful.
-Test the field and see what works best.
+Of course, since songwriting is quite personal, some suggestions might not be so helpful.
+Test the field and see what works best for you.

-Here are a few tips to practice with to receive some inspiration for your songwriting:
+Here are a few tips to help find your songwriting inspiration:

 Whether a song is good depends a lot on the lyrics.
 Most songwriters strive to create songs with a good and catchy story because they often stick with the listener the longest.
 It is this important moment that someone can start to attach an emotional value to a song and be listening to and promoting it.
 But how do you write lyrics that really tell a story and remain interesting throughout the song?